-Supplementary explanation Advance dispatch of convocation notices of general meetings of shareholders In order to provide our shareholders with time to sufficiently review information on the convocation notice, we send the convocation notice three weeks before the general meeting of shareholders.
-Additionally, a few days before the convocation notice is sent, the convocation notice is provided electronically on our website, TDnet, website for posted informational materials for the general meeting of shareholders (https://d.sokai.jp/7733/teiji/) and the electronic voting rights exercise platform.
-Off-peak scheduling of general meetings of shareholders The policy is to appropriately set the date on which the general meeting of shareholders is to be held with the intention of shareholders attending after adequately considering proposals.
-Electronic voting rights exercise Voting rights can be exercised electronically by using our designated voting rights exercise website.
-Participating in the electronic voting rights exercise platform and other initiatives to improve the voting rights exercise environment for institutional investors We participate in the electronic voting rights exercise platform for institutional investors provided by ICJ, Inc. Provision of English convocation (outline) notices The text English translation of the convocation notice is available on the electronic voting rights exercise platform and our website.
-Other matters The full text of the resolution notice is published on the electronic voting rights exercise platform and our website.
+Supplementary explanation In order to provide our shareholders with time to sufficiently review information on the convocation notice, we send the convocation notice three weeks before the general meeting Advance dispatch of of shareholders. convocation notices of general Additionally, a few days before the convocation notice is sent, the convocation notice is provided electronically on our website, TDnet, website for posted informational materials meetings of shareholders for the general meeting of shareholders (https://d.sokai.jp/7733/teiji/) and the electronic voting rights exercise platform.
+Off-peak scheduling of general The policy is to appropriately set the date on which the general meeting of shareholders is to meetings of shareholders be held with the intention of shareholders attending after adequately considering proposals.
+Electronic voting rights Voting rights can be exercised electronically by using our designated voting rights exercise exercise website.
+Participating in the electronic voting rights exercise platform and other initiatives to improve We participate in the electronic voting rights exercise platform for institutional investors the voting rights exercise provided by ICJ, Inc. environment for institutional investors Provision of English The text English translation of the convocation notice is available on the electronic voting convocation (outline) notices rights exercise platform and our website.
+The full text of the resolution notice is published on the electronic voting rights exercise platform and our website.
 In order to gain the understanding of shareholders, video and other presentation materials are used to illustrate the matters reported in general meetings of shareholders.
-These materials are also published on our website.
-Furthermore, by adopting an attendance-type virtual general meeting of shareholders in which questions can be asked and voting rights can be exercised through an online attendance method, as well as by accepting questions in advance, we are working to secure the opportunity for all shareholders to exercise their voting rights.
+These materials are also published on our website after general meetings of shareholders.
+Other matters Furthermore, by adopting an attendance-type virtual general meeting of shareholders in which questions can be asked and voting rights can be exercised through an online attendance method, as well as by accepting questions in advance, we are working to secure the opportunity for shareholders to exercise their voting rights.
 Part of the video that is livestreamed on the day of the general meeting of shareholders is posted on our website after the meeting is held, along with the above materials on items to be reported.